Documentation

 Linux or OSX

-To start you can run the command mvn clean package from the root folder of the Baremaps project.
+To start you can run the command ./mvnw clean package -DskipTests from the root folder of the Baremaps project.
 Upon successful compilation you should see something similar to the following output in your terminal.

 [INFO] ------------------------------------------------------------------------